-For those travellers interested in immersing themselves in the Bangkok evening culture preferred by locals, read on to find out how to experience the nightlife in Bangkok like a local.
+For those travellers interested in immersing themselves in the Bangkok evening culture preferred by locals, read on to find out how to experience the nightlife in this incredible city like a local.

 Bangkok’s residents know how to have fun, so skip the tourist bar scene and drink with the locals at a local bar.
 You will find that the drinks are less expensive, food is more authentic and after a couple of drinks you will find yourself having fun with your new local friends.
 Some of these bars have long happy hours, game nights and weekend specials on their menu so eat and drink to your heart’s content.